 800MHz Radio System:

 Agreement was reached in late 2012 with Sprint/Nextel for FCC mandated rebanding of the system.
 Once that agreement was reached an agreement with Harris Corporation was approved to reband the existing infrastructure as well as an upgrade to P25 digital and a system expansion with three additional towers to improve signal coverage both outbound and inbound.
-This work is expected to be complete by April 2014.

 Interface with National Weather Service: